getlocalcert/docs/website/docs/alternatives.md

 Using a domain or subdomain you own is the best option.
 You'll be able to issue HTTPS certificates for your domain through a widely trusted CA, like the free Let's Encrypt service.
-You users will require no additional set up as Let's Encrypt is widely trust across all popular web browsers and operating systems.
+Your users will require no additional set up as Let's Encrypt is widely trust across all popular web browsers and operating systems.

-getlocalcert helps you achieve these benefits through our free and bring-your-own domain offerings.
+getlocalcert helps you achieve these benefits through our free subdomain and (planned) bring-your-own domain offerings.